kyliedelamater/cybersecurity_home_lab/Environment Variable and Set-UID Programs/SEED Lab on EV's and Set-UID.md

 ![system()](../images/l2q17.png)

 ^^I created a test file called "task8ex" that contained nothing.
 Then, I ran the "catall.c" program and added "";/bin/sh"" to the end of the file name.
 It opened up a shell and I was able to delete the "task8ex" file.
-I attempted to get a root shell by changing the owner of "task8ex" to root, but was unsuccessful.
+I attempted to get a root shell by changing the owner of "task8ex" to root, but was unsuccessful. **I believe this may have failed because I did not change my shell

 ![execve()](../images/l2q18.png)